If you want to receive deferred results-based payment in your business that’s up to you and you don’t have to listen to me. I’m not your mom.

 Um, no thank you!

-If you want to let your niece design your cover because it would hurt her feelings if you didn’t, but yet she can’t design a cover for market or that would actually sell your book, then I’m sorry to say it, but we will not get results.
+If you want to let your niece design your cover because it would hurt her feelings if you didn’t, but yet she can’t design a cover for market or that would actually sell your book, then I’m sorry to say it, but I will not expect results.
 I’ve said before just because you get a nice cover doesn’t mean it’s one that will sell.

-I’ve been thinking about this as I’ve had authors in strategy sessions who’ve suggested having me work for them on some kind of commission basis.
-I’m not sure how that would work in their minds exactly, as the services I offer have to do with helping coaches and thought leaders write and launch their books.
+I’ve been thinking about this as I’ve had authors in strategy sessions who’ve suggested having me work for them on some kind of “commission basis”.
+I’m not sure how that would work in their minds exactly, as the services I offer have to do with helping coaches and thought leaders write and launch their books, but things like ghostwriting and audiobook narration are time-consuming, so… why should I not get compensated for that time?
 My standard packages all include ALSO providing a cover and working with a professional editor.

 Both of whom I pay.